René de Longueil: Coat of arms

 The crest of the house of Longueil, as it can be found in the French town coat of arms of Maisons-Laffitte, is the following: "Azure, three roses argent 2 + 1, a chief or three roses gules per fess".
 It is worth mentioning that in Montreal in 1668 (i.e. during René's lifetime), the son of an innkeeper and a resident of Longueil, Dieppe-born Charles le Moyne, was ennobled by Louis XIV, establishing the title of Baron de Longueuil.
-With the coat of arms that he received, the resemblance to the one of the Parisian family is obvious and since a genealogical connection has yet to be established, this design may have been made with René's acceptance or knowledge.
-The town of Longueil (9 miles southwest of Dieppe) in France later adopted elements from the arms of these barons (and to a certain extent also from the similar arms of René de Longueil´s family of Paris) in their coat of arms.
+With the coat of arms that he received, the resemblance to that of the Parisian family is obvious and since a genealogical connection has yet to be established, this design may have been made with René's acceptance or knowledge.
+The town of Longueil (9 miles southwest of Dieppe) in France later adopted elements from the arms of these barons (and to a certain extent also from the similar arms of René de Longueil's family of Paris) in their coat of arms.
 Furthermore, the Canadian city of Longueuil, located next to Montreal, received in 2004, with the permission of Raymond Grant, Baron de Longueuil, the coat of arms of the barons as its city crest.